jk-jeon/jk-jeon.github.io/_posts/2022-02-16-jeaiii-algorithm.md

   - C/C++
 ---

-In this post, I want to talk about the problem of printing an integer variable into decimal string.
-It sounds like an extremely simple problem, but it is probably quite more complicated than one might imagine.
-To make the discussion more focused, let us more precisely define what we want to do: we take an integer of specific bit-width and a byte buffer, and convert the input integer into a string consisting of its decimal digits and then write it into the given buffer.
+This post is about an ingenious algorithm for printing integers into decimal strings.
+It sounds like an extremely simple problem, but it is in fact quite more complicated than one might imagine.
+Let us more precisely define what we want to do: we take an integer of specific bit-width and a byte buffer, and convert the input integer into a string consisting of its decimal digits, and then write it into the given buffer.
 For simplicity, we will assume that the integer is unsigned and is of $32$-bits.
-So in C++, we may say that our problem is to implement a function:
+So, we want to implement the following function written in C++:
 ```cpp
 char* itoa(std::uint32_t n, char* buffer) {
   // Convert n into decimal digit string and write it into buffer.